 None – you’re starting with a blank sheet of paper each time.
 You can download templates for about $50 which is a starting point.

 Common complaints from review sites?

-None from review sites but from the perspective of proposal writing, it just takes too long, the output is outdated and poor, file sizes are too big, the formatting is a nightmare and the end result is like sending it into a black hole with no idea what happens after pressing send.
+None from review sites but from the perspective of the proposal writing process, it just takes too long, the output is outdated and poor, file sizes are too big, the formatting is a nightmare and the end result is like sending it into a black hole with no idea what happens after pressing send.

 Closing thoughts on InDesign

 It’s a great design tool for print but it’s not a proposal tool and lacks the nuance of what makes a good proposal tool great.
-No electronic signatures, rubbish PDF output, no streamlining, not mobile responsive – it’s just not a suitable or practical proposal tool.
+No electronic signature capabilities, rubbish PDF output, no streamlining, not mobile responsive – it’s just not a suitable or practical proposal tool.

-Prospero is one of the latest tools in the proposal software niche and it seems to be catered for freelancers and businesses whose main goal is to create functional proposals more quickly.
+Prospero is one of the latest tools in the proposal software niche and it seems to be catering to freelancers and businesses whose main goal is to create functional proposals more quickly.
 Boasting a very simple pricing structure, it just may be the option that you’re looking for.